What We Do

 The NYSERDA CEC program provides tools and resources to participating communities to help them implement High Impact Action items leading to increased access to grant funding.
 Communities earn points for every high-impact action they complete.
 Once a community earns a certain number of points, it becomes eligible for larger grant amounts.
 Communities that complete at least four high-impact actions are eligible to apply for grants to fund additional clean energy projects and earn the Clean Energy Communities designation.

 The Columbia County Board of Supervisors (BOS) joined the CEC program on July 14, 2021.
-Columbia County completed its first four high-impact actions in November of 2022 and is now a Designated Clean Energy Community.
+Columbia County completed its first four high-impact actions in November of 2022 and is now a Four-Star Designated Clean Energy Community.

 CEC High Impact Actions that earn points toward grant funding and designation: